mcgrathjoe/test-examples/README.md

 2. Created class library projects for the following types of test

-* nUnit Integration tests for data access only (run on every build)
+### TestExamples.Tests.Integration.nUnit
+nUnit integration tests that test a data access component that reads from a SQL Database.
+The tests reset the data in the database on each test run.
+The tests don't currently set up the DB schema.
+It's assumed that there is a local DB based on the database project TestExamples.Database These would run on every build.

+### TestExamples.Muppets.Api.Test.Unit.HittingApi.nUnit
+Spins up an in-memory HttpServer and makes http requests against specific resources.
+This means the API routing is also covered by these tests.
+To test via the API, rather than directly via the controller, we need to pass the in-memory 'stub' data store into the controller via the TestHttpServer setup - IOC?
+These would run on every build.

+### TestExamples.Muppets.Api.Test.Unit.HittingControllers.nUnit
+Creates instances of Web Api Controllers, injects a stub in-memory data store into them, and runs controller methods directly.
+These would run on every build.

+### TestExamples.Tests.Unit.HittingControllers.nUnit
-* nUnit Unit tests that hit controllers and stub data access (run on every build)
+nUnit Unit tests that hit controllers and stub data access These would run on every build.

 ## Other types of test to try out